-Our favorite route for a Shenandoah National Park day trip passes through the small towns of Flint Hill and Sperryville on the way to the park.
+Our favorite route for a Shenandoah National Park day trip from DC passes through the small towns of Flint Hill and Sperryville on the way to the park.
 Washington, home of the famous Inn at Little Washington, is an easy side trip.
 Here's a map of the route from Fairfax, Virginia; just adjust the starting point to your location:

 Where to Stop Outside the Park on a Shenandoah National Park Day Trip

 If you want to pick up a picnic to enjoy in the park, or you're looking for a tasty way to end the day, you'll find several great options outside the park.

 Sadly, Creekside Bakery and Deli has closed.
 This was our favorite place to pick up sandwiches and treats before the drive up to the Thornton Gap park entrance.
 Next visit, we'll check out Before and After Cafe for a pre-hike sandwich.

 Back on route 211, in the Sperryville Schoolhouse Building, Headmaster's Pub offers a cold brew and pub menu perfect for a post-hike meal.
 The beer list features craft beer from breweries in Virginia and throughout the east coast.
 We enjoyed a delicious Hardywood Gingerbread Stout with a burger during one December visit.